mojjoiv/fullnetspice/README.md

 incase it doesnt work i have provided an alternative  way of connecting to mongo atlas in server.js file

 ### this project has authentication  using jsonwebtoken so make sure u add this middleware after express session in your files and recover password
+### if you are not authenticated you will see a blank page with sidebar only